PierrotVdAa/Covid-19_hackaton/planning.md

 * Set a graphical interface to choose parameters

 * Prepare the 2 minutes presentation for Monday
+* Set quarantine after X% of the population is sick

 # Doing
 * Houses and quarantine (Chris)